codewind-resources/design-documentation/codewindServer/ProjectNetworking.md

 cwctl project link update
     --id value,         -i value    the project id --conid value                   the connection id
-    --linkID value,     -t value    the project id of the project to update a link to --linkConID value               the connection id of the project to update a link to --env value         -e value    the name of the environment variable to use --url value         -u value    the url of the project to update a link to
+    --targetID value,     -t value    the project id of the project to update a link to --targetConID value               the connection id of the project to update a link to --env value         -e value    the name of the environment variable to use --url value         -u value    the url of the project to update a link to
 ```